saarman/SPAdes/README.md

 chmod -R g+w denovo_assembly
 ```

-# Step 4: Filter for minimum coverage and length
+## Trial Step 4: Filter for minimum coverage and length

 ## With a hard threshold filter of COVERAGE>600, LENGTH> 200
 Remove unreliable samples (no COi amplification, according to tape station results).